Animal Welfare Licences

 Duration of licences

-The 2018 regulations introduce significant changes including new enforcement powers for a local authority to suspend, vary or revoke a licence and a risk/star rating system which determines the duration of a licence which may last for 1,2 or 3 years.
+The 2018 regulations introduced enforcement powers for a local authority to suspend, vary or revoke a licence and a risk/star rating system which determines the duration of a licence which may last for 1,2 or 3 years.

 Operators will be risk rated against a standard 14 point assessment criteria.

-The assessment considers a number of factors relating to compliance history, complaints, animal welfare and management standards.
+The assessment considers several factors relating to compliance history, complaints, animal welfare and management standards.

 The inspection findings and risk rating are fed into the following scoring matrix which determines both the star rating and duration of the licence given to a business.

-To apply for a licence please use the relevant application form available to download on this page and arrange to pay the appropriate Part A fee.
+To apply for a licence please use the relevant application form available to download on this page and arrange to pay the appropriate total fee at the time of application (which includes both Part 1 and 2 fees).

 All fees have been calculated taking into account the statutory guidance in Regulation 13 which stipulates a full cost recovery model.
 Fees are broken down as follows: